kslifer/wordpress-on-gcp-free-tier/INSTALL.md

 Run `sudo sed -i s/127.0.0.1/0.0.0.0/g /etc/mysql/mariadb.conf.d/50-server.cnf` to allow remote connections to the database.

-Then run `sudo service mariadb restart` to restart the MySQL service, then `exit` to exit the SSH session with the VM and return to the Cloud Shell session.
+Finally, run `sudo service mariadb restart` to restart the MySQL service, then `exit` to exit the SSH session with the VM and return to the Cloud Shell session.

 ## Deploy Wordpress
-Forcing an execution of the application pipeline requires a new commit in one of the Wordpress folders.
-This can be as simple as committing a newline, simply to kickstart the first run of the pipeline.
+The application pipeline can be executed by going to the [Triggers Page](https://console.cloud.google.com/cloud-build/triggers;region=us-east1) and clicking on the **Run** button in the "-app" trigger.
+Otherwise, committing a change will trigger the pipeline.

-The build process can be monitored in the Cloud Console at the [Cloud Build History](https://console.cloud.google.com/cloud-build/builds) page.
+The build process can be monitored in the Cloud Console at the [Build History](https://console.cloud.google.com/cloud-build/builds) page.

 After the build successfully completes, navigate to [Cloud Run](https://console.cloud.google.com/run).
 If there's a service with a green check, the deployment was successful.
 Navigate into the service and click the **run.app** service URL.
 If you see the Wordpress setup screen, the install process has run successfully and the Wordpress frontend is connecting to the MySQL database!